To Stop Loss or Not To Stop Loss, That is The Question

 It’s important to stress that there’s no right or wrong with this method, it’s just a question of what you’re most comfortable with.

-This method will be more familiar to more experienced traders because it takes a lot of practice and works to successfully implement.
+This stop loss method will be more familiar to more experienced traders because it takes a lot of practice and works to successfully implement.

 Rather than place a stop loss in the market system, traders who deploy mental stops execute the stops manually once a price is where it needs to be.

 The benefit of this type of setup is that the trader has absolute control over the stop.
 If a price is not convincingly moving towards a predetermined stop, the veteran trader can simply decide not to place the stop until they receive stronger confirmation.
 This results in floating drawdowns and uncut trades.
 The trader stays in the game and has the chance to recover back to profitability.

 The downside of this type of stop loss is that it requires constant monitoring of the market.
 Because nothing is left to automation, the trader has to always be on top of their trades.

 This method is also a bit tricky and should only be undertaken by the most experienced and learned traders.
 Without the proper knowledge, market events can slide a trade into a severe drawdown.
 This is especially true when the trader doesn’t know how to cut losses.

-In The5ers program, we get quite a few traders who don’t use a stop loss.
+In The5ers program, we get quite a few traders who don’t use any stop loss method at all.
 Having reviewed their performance, we can tell you firsthand that they often end up very, very deep, sometimes for days or weeks in a drawdown before they recover or break even.

 This isn’t an ideal method for most people because you’ll end up spending a ton of time in negative, stressful positions.
 Sometimes it will work out for you but it only takes one time to not in order to throw you into a crippling position.